 Key Features:

-Components of an Off-Grid Solar Power System
+Composing an Off-Grid Solar Power System

 Solar Panels:

-- Polycrystalline Panels: Less efficient but more affordable.
+- Polycrystalline Panels: Less efficient but cheaper.

 Battery Storage: